 Lydia Stevens, MA, MFT

 I am profoundly inspired by the healing potential of human connection.
-From a very young age, I felt that I possessed a unique sensitivity to others' feeling states, a significant capacity for empathy and an inherent curiosity about the human condition.
+From a young age, I felt that I possessed a significant capacity for empathy and an inherent curiosity about the human condition.
 I always knew that I would pursue a career in the helping professions, but was originally drawn to social work.
-However, in pursuing that goal I soon realized that I am better suited to offer my care in an individualized setting, where I'm able to really work deeply with my clients and see progress in our work together.
+However, in pursuing that goal I soon realized that I find more fulfillment working one-on-one with patients in a setting that enables deep connection and healing.
 This is what drew me to the field of psychotherapy and to my graduate studies at the California Institute of Integral Studies.
-Through my education and clinical training, I have been able to combine my innate capacity to help others to heal and grow, with a rich understanding of psychological theory and clinical work.
+Through my education and clinical training, I have been able to combine my innate capacity to emotionally attune to others, and support their growth, with a rich understanding of psychological theory and clinical work.

 Education & Experience

 I hold a Bachelor’s degree in psychology from Hamline University (2008) and a Master’s degree in integral counseling psychology from the California Institute of Integral Studies (2012).
-I trained at Golden Gate Integral and Marina counseling centers in San Francisco, where I saw adults and couples seeking therapy for a variety of presenting issues.
+I completed training at Golden Gate Integral and Marina counseling centers in San Francisco, where I treated adults and couples seeking therapy for a variety of presenting issues.
 I've worked extensively with children, adolescents and families at the WestCoast Children's Clinic and the Center on Juvenile and Criminal Justice.
-Currently, I work part-time with individuals who have been referred by the federal government for substance abuse. mental health and group counseling at Dolan Mental Health.
+In my private practice, I work primarily with individual adults struggling with anxiety, depression or trauma.